 Does Cannabis Increase the Risk of Alcohol Addiction?

-In this section we evaluate data and statistics aiming to identify correlation and causation between cannabis use and the risk of alcohol or other substance abuse addiction.
-While much research has proven a clear link between marijuana use and alcohol addiction or substance abuse addiction, the findings pointing to causation are less thoroughly evaluated, but connections clearly do exist.
+In this section we evaluate data and statistics aiming to identify correlation and causation between cannabis use and the risk of alcohol or other substance use addiction.
+While much research has proven a clear link between marijuana use and alcohol addiction or substance use addiction, the findings pointing to causation are less thoroughly evaluated, but connections clearly do exist.

 Marijuana use has long been linked to psychiatric disorders, but researchers have been unable to determine if marijuana use is the cause of these disorders or whether they simply share common contributing factors, making it more likely that some individuals who use marijuana also have psychiatric disorders, and vice-versa.